How can you help prevent another stroke?

-Taking part in a stroke rehabilitation (rehab) program will help you to regain skills you lost or make the most of your abilities after a stroke.
-It also helps you take steps to prevent another stroke.
+Taking part in a stroke rehabilitation (rehab) program also helps you take steps to prevent another stroke.
+Rehab can help you recover, prevent problems, and help you to regain skills you lost or make the most of your abilities after a stroke.

-If your doctor hasn't already suggested it, ask him or her if stroke rehab is right for you.
+If your doctor hasn't already suggested it, ask if stroke rehab is right for you.

 Go to https://www.healthwise.net/patientEd